wodeni/image-synthesis-explained/README.md

 * Many of the arts are in raster formats, which causes some performance problems.
 Use more vector arts will probably mitigate this.
 * We wanted to go into far more details about the inner-workings of GANs but didn't end up doing as much as we hoped.
 * Currently, all the GAN outputs are cached as image files.
 We explored porting models like BIGGAN to the web using [TensorFlow.js](https://www.tensorflow.org/js) but weren't able to get it to work well.
+* As the name of the project suggests, we wanted to explore far more techniques for realistic image synthesis.

 # Authors